danstocker-legacy/evan/README.md

 *Custom events*

-Evan implements a general eventing system in which any object that can be represented by a path (typically in a hierarchical, tree-like structure like to the DOM) may trigger and capture events.
+Evan implements a general eventing system in which any object that can be represented by a path (typically in an hierarchical, tree-like structure like the DOM) may trigger and capture events.

-Evan is based on [Troop](https://github.com/production-minds/troop) for OOP and [Sntls](https://github.com/danstocker/sntls) .
+Evan is based on [Troop](https://github.com/production-minds/troop) for OOP and [Sntls](https://github.com/danstocker/sntls) for collections.

 Features
 --------